sboukortt/intersect-lv2/README.rst

 Parameters
 -----------

-A few parameters can be set if desired, altough they should have sensible defaults.
+A few parameters can be set if desired, although they should have sensible defaults.

 FFT Window Size